Organizations that Design Cultures with Intentionality are Prepared for Anything

 With that feedback, leadership was able to pivot the policy to more closely align with the expectations of the employee owner base while staying true to cultural tenants of the organization that included care, empowerment, integrity, and accountability.
 The culture of the organization made that possible.
 Employees had enough confidence in that culture to work through a significant misstep in the policy rollouts.
 In the process, they became engaged by the change the organization wanted to make and improved those outcomes.
 Recognition influences the employee’s sense of belonging within an organization.
 Working the lever of recognition reinforces positive individual efforts and creates opportunities to set an example for other employees related to values.

 Another organization wanted to create a renewed culture of service excellence.
 The strategy included focusing on the customer experience to determine how excellence could be defined and achieved.
-Our approach to making that culture shift required working several different levers including systems, behaviors, and language.
-By operating those levers in the re-design, the organization deepened the experience of who they wanted to be and reinforced “the way things are done” internally and externally to create an aligned message of service excellence.
+Our approach to making that culture shift required working vision, values and capability levers.
+By operating those levers in the re-design, the organization deepened the definition and intentionality of who they wanted to be and reinforced “the way things are done” internally and externally to create an aligned message of service excellence.
 The newly-established systems enabled the company to achieve its desired culture.
-While behaviors and recognition determine the actions of people, systems ensure that the necessary tools are in place to drive the specific actions.
+Addressing vision, values and capability helps determine the actions of people and influence the design of systems and tools to drive the specific actions.

 Vision and Values